Fast. Simple. Secure.

 Industry leading technology and practices to ensure accurate grading and assessment.

 Diamonds have inflated retail values due to generous/liberal grading.

 Clarity grades range from “Flawless” to “I3” for included.
 Diamonds with clarity grades of SI1 to I1 are generally the most commercially desirable.
-The inclusions in these clarity grades are typically subtle enough that they cannot be noticed with the naked eye.
+The inclusions in these clarity grades are typically subtle enough that they cannot be noticed by the naked eye.
 However, since they are less than “perfect”, it will also lower the price of a diamond so a potential buyer can spend more money for the carat weight.

 Diamonds with “ideal” clarity grades, such as VVS2 and Flawless often sell for less than they were originally purchased for.
 In comparison to sellers in the SI1 to I1 range, it can be harder for a diamond buyer to resell “perfect” or near-perfect diamonds.

 Although jewelry buyers are often encouraged to covet the rarest and most flawless diamonds, those looking to sell a diamond may have a different perspective.
-Since high clarity diamonds tend to have a lower market demand than slightly less perfect diamonds, it means that clarity delivers diminishing returns.
+Since high-clarity diamonds tend to have a lower market demand than slightly less perfect diamonds, it means that clarity delivers diminishing returns.
 Unlike most faucets that affect a diamond’s worth on the secondary market, rarity and demand simply do not match up when it comes to clarity.
 As the demand for flawless diamonds is lower than other alternatives within the market it can make it harder to sell these “flawless” or near-flawless diamonds.

 Clarity treatments: There are numerous treatments that people can apply to diamonds to improve their visual appearance, including fracture filling and laser drilling.
 Much like color enhancements, these treatments have a detrimental effect on the recycled diamond market value.